Guide

 Signed in September 2024 in Vilnius, this Convention establishes a comprehensive legal framework designed to ensure that all activities within the AI lifecycle adhere to fundamental human rights, democratic principles, and the rule of law.
 It applies to public authorities and private actors acting on their behalf, mandating that states implement graduated, context-specific measures to manage AI-related risks—ranging from potential discrimination and privacy breaches to threats against democratic processes.

 Under the Convention, Parties are required to embed core principles such as transparency, accountability, and effective oversight throughout the design, development, deployment, and decommissioning of AI systems.
 This includes performing thorough risk and impact assessments, establishing accessible remedies for affected individuals, and ensuring continuous monitoring and international cooperation.
-By aligning domestic legal frameworks with internationally recognized human rights standards, the Convention not only sets a global benchmark for responsible AI governance but also complements national regulatory efforts aimed at fostering safe innovation.

 The Convention will be adopted by Switzerland into national law.